 ARTHUR L. CARTER JOURNALISM INSTITUTE AT NYU

-Every semester, NYU's Literary Reportage concentration invites a veteran journalist to teach a master class emphasizing a particular skill, idea or genre.
-For the fall 2009 class, Frank focused on reporting as cultural ethnography.
+Every semester, NYU’s Literary Reportage concentration invites a veteran journalist to teach a master class emphasizing a particular skill, idea or genre.
+Frank’s focus was on reporting as cultural ethnography.